PalisadoesFoundation/talawa-docs/docs/talawa-api-docs/resolvers/Mutation/createPost/variables/createPost.md

   - `userId`: The ID of the current user creating the post.
   - `apiRootUrl`: The root URL of the API for constructing file URLs.

+## Returns

+The created post object, including URLs for uploaded image and video files if provided.

 ## See

  - User - The User model used to interact with user data in the database.